 - To think about the job market and professional fields related to their program.

 - To share experiences and knowledge about the working world;

 - To enhance leadership skills by working with a mentee.

 University of Ottawa alumni with relevant work experience.

 Who are the mentees?

-Undergrad students in third or fourth year of study (must be 19 years or older), graduate students and alumni who graduated less than two years ago.
+Undergrad science students in their third or fourth year of study, graduate students and alumni who graduated less than two years ago.

 How does the mentorship work?

-The mentoring program runs throughout the Winter term, from January to April.
+The mentoring program runs throughout the Fall term, from October to December.
 The program involves three to five meetings in total between 60 and 90 minutes in length from Monday to Friday 8 a.m. and 8 p.m.

 Find more details in the Mentoring Guide.